ms/buildtogether.tech/src/important.md

 <span g="marthas_rules" i="Martha's Rules">Martha's Rules</span> are a practical
-way to do this in groups with up to a few dozen members
-<cite>Minahan1986</cite>, and work very well for smaller teams too:
+way to do this in groups with up to a few dozen members [% b Minahan1986 %], and work very well for smaller teams too:

 1. Before each meeting, anyone who wishes may sponsor a proposal.
 Proposals must be filed at least 24 hours before a meeting in order to be considered